 Figure 12–47c Link Information field

-The Link ID field contains the link identifier for the affiliated STA link.
+The Link ID subfield contains the link identifier for the affiliated STA link.

+The MAC Address Present subfield indicates that the MAC address field is present in the MLO Link KDE when its value is set to 1.
+When the Nontransparent Capable bit in the (Re)Association Request frame is 0, then the MAC Address Present subfield is set to 0; when the Nontransparent Capable bit in the (Re)Association Request frame is 1, then the MAC Address Present subfield is set to 1. (#2297)

-The RSNXEInfo field indicates that the RSNXE is present in the MLO Link KDE when its value is set to 1.
+The RSNXEInfo subfield indicates that the RSNXE is present in the MLO Link KDE when its value is set to 1.

-The MAC Address field contains the MAC Address of the affiliated STA for the link specified in the Link Information field.
+The MAC Address field contains the MAC Address of the affiliated STA for the link specified in the Link Information field when the MAC Address Present subfield is set to 1. (#2297)

 The RSNE field contains the RSNE of the affiliated STA for the link specified in the Link Information field.
 The RSNE is described in 9.4.2.24 (RSNE).